Celine Dion: 2007–2010: D'elles, Taking Chances, and Taking Chances Tour

 The Taking Chances Tour was a great success in the United States, reaching the No. 1 spot on the Billboard Boxscore, having sold out every concert in the U.S. and Canada.
 In addition, she appeared on Idol Gives Back for a second year in a row.
 Dion was nominated for six Juno Awards in 2008, adding to her 53 previous nominations (an all-time record).
 Her nominations included Artist of the Year, Pop Album of the Year (for Taking Chances), Francophone Album of the Year (for D'elles) and Album of the Year (for both Taking Chances and D'elles).
-The following year, she was nominated for 3 Juno Awards including the Fan Choice Award, Song of the Year (for Taking Chances), and Music DVD of the Year (for Live in Las Vegas — A New Day...)
+The following year, she was nominated for 3 Juno Awards including the Fan Choice Award, Song of the Year (for "Taking Chances"), and Music DVD of the Year (for Live in Las Vegas: A New Day...)

 On 22 August 2008, Dion presented a free outdoor concert, mostly in French, on the Plains of Abraham, for the 400th anniversary of Quebec City.
 The celebration gathered approximately 490,000 people.
 The concert, called Céline sur les Plaines, was released on DVD on 11 November 2008, in Quebec and was released on 20 May 2009, in France.
 Late October 2008 saw the worldwide release of a comprehensive English-language greatest hits album, My Love: Essential Collection.

 In May 2009, Dion was named the 20th best-selling artist of the decade and the second-best-selling female artist of the decade in the United States, selling an estimated 17.57 million copies of her albums there since 2000.
 In June 2009, Forbes reported she earned $100 million during 2008.
-In December 2009, Pollstar announced she was the highest-grossing solo live music act in North America of the decade, second overall behind only the Dave Matthews Band. she grossed $522.2 million during the decade, a large portion of sum coming from her five-year residency at Caesars Palace.
+In December 2009, Pollstar announced she was the highest-grossing solo live music act in North America of the decade, second overall behind only the Dave Matthews Band.
+She grossed $522.2 million during the decade, a large portion of the sum coming from her five-year residency at Caesars Palace.